Airstrikes, shelling as Turkey and Kurds clash in Syria | DW | 10.10.2019

 Governments condemn the Turkish offensive

+US President Donald Trump stated on Thursday he was talking to "both sides."
+On Twitter, the president stated "I am trying to end the ENDLESS WARS.
+Talking to both sides."

+The US president was widely criticized after saying it would withdraw troops from the region.

-International governments have spoken out against the offensive which began on Wednesday, ahead of a UN Security Council meeting on Thursday to discuss Syria.
+International governments spoke out against the offensive which began on Wednesday, ahead of a UN Security Council meeting on Thursday to discuss Syria.

 In Europe, Italian Foreign Minister Luigi Di Maio said on Thursday that the offensive was "unacceptable" and called for an immediate end to the fighting.
 Finnish Prime Minister Antti Rinne said Turkey's actions would "aggravate" the already complex crisis in Syria.